Code-Institute-Submissions/milestone-project-79/README.md

 * [Recipe Puppy](https://rapidapi.com/brianiswu/api/recipe-puppy) - API of recipe data used for the site.

 * [Loading](https://loading.io/) - Used to create loading .gif.

-* [emailjs](https://www.emailjs.com/) - Used as an email service for the contact form.

-* [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.

-* [Am I Responsive?](http://ami.responsivedesign.is/) - Used to quickly see how the responsive design looked across all media.

 ***